openwdl/wdl/versions/development/SPEC.md

 ### Types

 In WDL *all* types represent immutable values.
-Even types like `File` and `Directory` represent snapshots of a file or directory at the time when the value is created
+  - Even types like `File` and `Directory` represent logical "snapshots" of the file or directory at the time when the value was created.
+  - It's impossible for a task to change an upstream value which has been provided as an input: even if it makes changes to its local copy the original value is unaffected.

 All inputs and outputs must be typed.
 The following primitive types exist in WDL: